 We wish we'd posted a few more blog entries last year.
 Like maybe a hundred.
 With spring upon us, we are looking forward to repeating many of the fun events we attended last year, and maybe adding a few more.
 It would've been nice to go back and revisit all of our blog entries from those memorable events last year, but we didn't post them.
 We'll try to do better this year, although it's not looking good so far.
 We hoped to post this entry last February, which indicates we're a little behind.

 The good news is, the car is in lot better shape than it was a year ago.
 Back then we were running on ten-year-old overinflated tires with the traction of ball bearings.
-We had an engine poking up out of the hood, leaky valve seals, an ampless alternator, giant steering wheel, suspect water pump, misguided tach, and a part-time fuel pump.
+We had an engine poking up out of the hood, leaky valve seals, an ampless alternator, a giant steering wheel, suspect exhaust hanger, failing water pump, a misguided tachometer, and a part-time fuel pump.
 The car was difficult to get in and out of, we went through barrels of oil, and we even broke down on occasion.
 And we thought the car was just about perfect.

 One by one we replaced all of those items, and even added a few more, like a digital clock, clutch dead pedal, temperature sender, fuel filler, oil cooler, and a handy car cover.
 We thought we'd be motivated to do a lot more, and we've had a long list of upgrades for over a year now, but so far not much action.
 At the top of the list is a new brake master cylinder.
 Our old one leaks, not badly, but enough that we have to add fluid every month or so, and our pedal box support is now a flaky, wrinkly mess.
 We'd like to take it all apart, repaint everything, and put it back together with a new master cylinder.

 While we're at it, we'd like to grind some clearance between the master cylinder and the firewall.
-There isn't a lot of clearance right now, by which we mean none, and the vibration makes a racket around 3000 RPMs.
-But to get rid of the noise we'd have to disconnect the brake lines, pull the pedals, clean all the parts, paint everything, wait for the paint to dry, and then figure out how it all goes back together.
+There isn't a lot of clearance right now, by which we actually mean none, and the vibration makes a racket around 3000 RPMs.
+But to get rid of the noise we'd have to disconnect the all of the brake lines, pull the pedals, dismantle the pedal box, clean all the parts, paint everything, wait for the paint to dry, and then figure out how it all goes back together.
 Which would be a major chore.
 It's exhausting just writing about it.
-How did we ever build a whole car?
+How did we ever manage to build a whole car?

 It's true we had to do a fair amount of work on the car last year, but you can't overlook all of things that didn't break.
 The engine ran flawlessly, more or less, the transmission shifted with abandon, and despite our best predictions the electrical system didn't burst into flames, not even once.
 The interior is still in pretty good shape, the chassis hasn't cracked anywhere, and the paint job we were so proud of a year and a half ago is still looking sharp, as long as we don't park it next to real cars.